Exams

 The Exams Office has produced a five minute video to explain JCQ regulations for exams, which can be viewed here.

-Year 12 students take Threshold Exams in the second half of the Summer Term, from Monday 2nd to Friday 13th June 2025.
-The overall timetable can be viewed here.
-Students will also receive personalised timetables, including details of any exam clashes, via their school email accounts.
-Please note, any students studying at Consortium schools should be aware that mock examinations may take place at alternative times, and should check with their relevant subject teachers.
-End of Year Exams for Year 10 will take place from Wednesday 23rd April to Wednesday 7th May 2025.
-The overall timetable can be viewed here.
-Students will also receive personalised timetables.
-End of Year Exams for Years 7 to 9 will take place from 2nd to 6th June 2025.
-Students will receive copies of their timetables over their Year Group Google Classrooms.
-Year Group exam timetables can be viewed in the “micro-site” below.
+Students with timetable clashes will be advised regarding the rearrangement of their examinations and any associated supervision.
+Practical exams for Art and Photography, and Oral exams for French, German and Spanish, are timetabled separately with details provided by subject teachers.
+BTEC and CTEC have formal examinations taking place in January which coincide with the Year 13 Mocks, so students should refer to their separate timetable for this series and speak to the Exams Office if they have any queries.
 A useful Revision Booklet, written by members of the Beaumont Teaching & Learning Team can be downloaded here.
-A revision “micro-site” to help students in Years 7 – 9 prepare for their end of year exams can be found here. (updated for 2025) We strongly encourage students to do their very best to attend all internal exams.
+We strongly encourage students to do their very best to attend all internal exams.
 However, we recognise that sometimes illness or injury makes this impossible.
 In the event of absence from an internal exam, our approach is to treat it like a public exam.
 This means that it will not normally be possible to arrange an alternative opportunity for students to sit the paper for credit towards a grade, although we welcome students making the effort to complete missed papers at a later stage for their own practice.
 In order for a grade to be awarded in internal exams, a student must sit papers/assessment components amounting to at least 15% of the marks available for the subject.
 Otherwise an ‘X’ will be issued.
 In the event of a student meeting the 15% threshold but having been unable to attend for all the papers/assessment components because of illness, injury or a hospital appointment, we ask parents/carers to inform the Exams Office and provide a note from a medical professional to explain that the student is unfit to attend.
 In the case of a hospital appointment, the letter informing the student of the appointment will be acceptable.
 If such a note is received, we will award an estimated score for the missed paper(s) based on the marks gained for the other component(s) in the subject.
 If no such note is received, we will have to award a score of zero for the missed paper(s) and issue a grade based on the marks gained for the components completed by the student.
-STEP (Sixth Term Examination Paper) is a well-established mathematics examination designed to test candidates on questions that are similar in style to undergraduate mathematics.
-STEP is used by the University of Cambridge, the University of Warwick and Imperial College London.
-Other universities sometimes ask candidates to take STEP.
-Please check the details of your course(s) to confirm if you are required to take STEP as part of the application process.
-There are two STEP examinations: STEP 2 and STEP 3, each consisting of a 3 hour paper based examination.
-Students are usually required to sit either one or both of the examinations, depending on the requirements of the universities they have applied to.
-14th August: Results Released For further information please refer to the OCR website: https://www.ocr.org.uk/students/step-mathematics/ The 2025 Summer Series of public examinations runs from 8th May to 19th June (GCSEs) / 23rd June (‘A’ levels).
-JCQ reserves Contingency Days, should the need for them arise.
-These are 11th June (afternoon) and 25th June.
-Exam results are issued to candidates at the Sixth Form Centre.
-If you are unable to collect your results in person between the specified times on the appropriate Results Day, there are two options: GCE ‘A’ level (and all other Level 3 qualifications) results will be issued 8.00 – 9.00 am on Thursday 14th August 2025.
-GCSE (and all other KS4 qualifications) results will be issued 9.00 – 10.00 am on Thursday 21st August 2025.
-Staff will be available on both days to offer advice and guidance to students.
-A Personal Advisor from Herts Services for Young People will be available on GCSE Results Day.
-A helpful infographic to guide students receiving their GCSE and ‘A’ level results can be viewed here.
-Post-Results Services Please note that school documentation for Post-Results Services is issued with student results and is also available for each series below and from the Exams Office during stated times.
+Students in Years 12 and 13 studying BTEC, CTEC and CNAT Advanced qualifications may have examinations in the series, taking place from the 7th to 13th January.
+The timetable can be downloaded here and students will receive personalised timetables in due course.
+The 2026 Summer Series of public examinations run as below: JCQ reserves Contingency Days, should the need for them arise in the event of national or significant local disruption to examinations.
+Students need to consider that they may need to be available on 24th June.
+GCE AS and A Level (and all other Level 3 qualifications) results will be issued 8.00 – 9.00 am on Thursday 13th August 2026.
+GCSE (and all other Key Stage 4 qualifications) results will be issued 9.00 – 10.00 am on Thursday 20th August 2026.
+Post-Results Services Following the issue of results, students can consider various post-result services.
+Please note that school documentation for Post-Results Services is issued with student results and is also available for each series below and from the Exams Office during stated times.
 If you do not use the correct form for an exam service request, it may not be possible for it to be processed due to a lack of the correct information.
-A document which explains the various Post-Results Services available to candidates (including fees) can be downloaded here.
-An editable copy of the Post-Results Service Candidate Consent Form for the Summer 2025 series of examinations can be downloaded here.
+Post-Results Services information (including fees and deadlines) for the Autumn 2025 Series will be available for downloaded here.
+An editable copy of the Post-Results Service Candidate Consent Form for Autumn 2025 series of examinations can be downloaded here.
 (Please edit this in MS Word to preserve the document formatting.)
 A pdf of the same document can be downloaded here.
 Completed forms should be returned to the Exams Office or by email (exams@beaumont.school), with payment being set up via MyChildAtSchool.
-Post-Results Services are subject to deadlines set by the exam boards and are, therefore, not negotiable.Internal Examinations: 2024 – 2025
+Post-Results Services are subject to deadlines set by the exam boards and are, therefore, not negotiable.Internal Examinations: 2025 – 2026

 Absence from Year 10, 11, 12 and 13 Internal Examinations